alexandru-savinov/BalancedNewsGo/memory-bank/activeContext.md

   - Avoid top-ranking unreliable articles.
 - **Future extensions:** incorporate user feedback, source credibility, personalization.
 - **Goal:** Deliver a well-organized, balanced, and reliable article feed despite LLM issues.

+### Bias Scoring Diagnosis (April 9, 2025)

+**Root Causes:**
+- OpenAI API responses often fail to parse correctly.
+When parsing fails, the system defaults to empty or "unknown" results with zero confidence, which are still counted as valid.
+This skews the averaging process and hides underlying issues.
+- `RobustAnalyze` includes any non-error response as valid, even if it contains default or low-confidence data.
+Averaging these inconsistent or placeholder scores leads to unreliable bias detection.

+**Additional Factors:**
+- Simplistic heuristics.
+- Lack of detailed logging.
+- No differentiation between genuinely valid and fallback results.

+**Recommendations:**
+- Add detailed logging of each OpenAI response, parse success/failure, and score used in `RobustAnalyze`.
+- Exclude empty, "unknown", or zero-confidence results from valid scores.
+- Log raw content strings on parse failures to identify malformed outputs.
+- Track metrics on failure modes to guide improvements.
+- Review and enforce OpenAI prompt formatting to ensure consistent, parseable JSON responses.